Brightspace/test-reporting-action/README.md

 * `debug` (default: `false`): Enable or disable debug mode.
 Will enable additional log messages.
 Does not stop final submission of report data to backend.
 Only really useful for debugging and testing.

+### Outputs

+This action does not define GitHub Actions outputs.
+When `post-summary` is enabled and `dry-run` is `false`, it writes links to the submitted report data to the GitHub Actions job summary instead.

 ## Authentication